mcfitzgerald/owlready2-mirror/doc/sync.rst

 Parallelism consist in executing several part of your program in parallel.
 Three options are possible:

- * cooperative microthread (e.g. greenlets with GEvent): it allows running several "greenlet" in parallel, switching from one to others, but it does not actually run several commands in parallel and increase performances.
+ * **cooperative microthread (e.g. greenlets with GEvent):** it allows running several "greenlet" in parallel, switching from one to others, but it does not actually run several commands in parallel and increase performances.
    Nevertheless, it is very interesting in a server setting:
- * multi-thread parallelism: it allows sharing data and objects between threads, however, Python has poor multithreading supports (due to the global interpreter lock (GIL), only one thread at a time may execute Python commands).
+ * **multi-thread parallelism:** it allows sharing data and objects between threads, however, Python has poor multithreading supports (due to the global interpreter lock (GIL), only one thread at a time may execute Python commands).
- * multi-process parallelism: it allows executing Python commands in parallel, however, data sharing is more difficult and objects cannot be shared between processes.
+ * **multi-process parallelism:** it allows executing Python commands in parallel, however, data sharing is more difficult and objects cannot be shared between processes.
 In addition, keep in mind that Owlready does not update the local Python objects from the quadstore if they are modified by other processes.

 Owlready (>= 0.41) supports all options:

  * cooperative microthread can be used in a server setting, in order to let the server answer a simple/small request while a long request is running.
- * multi-thread parallelism can be used to parallelize long SPARQL queries (only the SQL query is parallelized, allowing to run Python commands meanwhile).
+ * multi-thread parallelism can be used to parallelize sets of long SPARQL queries (only the SQL query is parallelized, allowing to run Python commands meanwhile).
 There is no other interesting in multi-threading, due to Python's GIL.
- * multi-process parallelism can be used to run several process in parallel.
+ * multi-process parallelism can be used to run several processes in parallel.
+ * cooperative microthread and multi-process parallelism can also be combined together.

 Two difficulties arise when using parallelism:

 * Sharing data between processes is complex.
 When using Owlready, the easier solution is to put the quadstore with the ontology data on disk.
+This does not apply to cooperative microthreads and threads.
-* Sensible parts of the code must be synchronized, e.g. one should avoid that severa processes write in the quadstore at the same time.
+* Sensible parts of the code must be synchronized, e.g. one should avoid that several threads or processes write in the quadstore at the same time.

 Several web application servers use multiple processes, and thus you will also encounter these difficulties when using them.
+For both microthreads and/or multiple processes, I recommend the `Gunicorn <https://gunicorn.org/>`_ web server.

 Parallelized file parsing